-On their website they urge for international support to fund their legal Battle against the Dagga couple.
+On their website, they urge for international support to fund their legal Battle against the Dagga couple.

-Anti-dagga protesters from KwaZulu-Natal‚ who are staying in a Christian rehab Centre, stood outside court from day one.
+Anti-dagga protesters from KwaZulu-Natal‚ who are staying in a Christian rehab Centre, stood outside the court from day one.
 Their protest posters and transport being paid and arranged by The Gauteng Department of Social Development.

-Inside the courthouse, key witness of the case, Professor David Nutt took to the stand.
+Inside the courthouse, a key witness of the case, Professor David Nutt took to the stand.
 Nutt is a psychiatrist‚ neurologist and a world expert in the comparative harmful effects of drugs.
 He worked for the UK government‚ but was fired in 2007 for telling the truth.

 The Lancet is one of the world’s oldest and best known general medical journals.